-In this article, we’ll discuss the two types of disinfectants.
-We’ll also discuss the differences between disinfectants and sterilants and conclude with a few thoughts about the significance of dwell time.
+In this article, the first of two parts, we’ll discuss the two types of disinfectants.
+In part 2, to be published next month, we’ll discuss the differences between disinfectants and sterilants and conclude with a few thoughts about the significance of dwell time.

 The proper name is even longer: Diisobutylphenoxyethoxy ethyl dimethyl benzyl ammonium chloride monohydrate.
 Some quats are used as fabric softeners and static control agents, but this article addresses quats with antimicrobial effects.

-Quats are a common active to many institutional and home products, even antiseptics.
+Quats are a common active in many institutional and home products, even antiseptics.
 Advantages include:

-- Non-corrosive to metals and doesn't bleach textiles (in contrast to chlorine).
+- Non-corrosive to metals, doesn't bleach textiles (in contrast to chlorine)